September 11 attacks advance-knowledge conspiracy theories: Insider trading

-The Times reported on September 18 that investigations were under way into the unusually large numbers of shares in insurance companies and airlines sold off before the attack, in the UK, Italy, Germany, Japan, Switzerland, France and the US.
-News accounts in the weeks that followed reported a notable pattern of trading in the options of United and American Airlines as well as Morgan Stanley and other market activity.
+The Times reported on September 18 that investigations were underway into the unusually large numbers of shares in insurance companies and airlines sold off before the attack in the UK, Italy, Germany, Japan, Switzerland, France, and the US.
+News accounts in the weeks that followed reported a notable pattern of trading in the options of United and American Airlines, as well as Morgan Stanley and other market activity.
 An article published in The Journal of Business in 2006 provides statistical evidence of unusual put option market activity days before 9/11:

 Examination of the option trading leading up to September 11 reveals that there was an unusually high level of put buying.
 This finding is consistent with informed investors having traded options before the attacks.

 In a statement to the 9/11 Commission in 2003, Mindy Kleinberg, of the 9/11 Family Steering Committee, said:

 Never before on the Chicago Exchange were such large amounts of United and American Airlines options traded.
 These investors netted a profit of at least $5 million after the September 11 attacks.
 Interestingly, the names of the investors remain undisclosed and the $5 million remains unclaimed in the Chicago Exchange account.

 The 9/11 Commission Report concluded that "Exhaustive investigations by the Securities and Exchange Commission, FBI, and other agencies have uncovered no evidence that anyone with advance knowledge of the attacks profited through securities transactions."
 The report further stated: